Ranking Every MLB Owner, From Worst to First

 Although Mark Walter says the salary tax threshold is not a priority, the front office has focused less on pricy free agents and more on player development.
 The result is a hot brand with a slew of quality prospects.
 Yep, all that and Dodger dogs, too.

-On the heels of back-to-back National League pennants, can a first World Series title in three decades be far behind?
+On the heels of back-to-back National League pennants, the Dodgers finally delivered with a World Series title in 2020.

 1. John Henry, Boston Red Sox

-Boston Red Sox owner John Henry with his wife Linda Pizzuti Henry during the team's home opener in 2018.Tenure: 18 seasons (2002-present)
+Boston Red Sox owner John Henry with his wife Linda Pizzuti Henry during the team's home opener in 2018.Purchased team: 2002-present

 Purchase price: $380 million